-The Bakonzo basically is based at the slopes of Mt Rwenzori Park, this greatly creates an opportunity for the cultural tourists visiting their settlements to access the park’s activities.
+The Bakonzo basically is based at the slopes of Mt Rwenzori Park, this greatly creates an opportunity for the Uganda cultural tours visiting their settlements to access the park’s activities.
 Such as Birding, Monkey trekking, nature walks, site and scenery viewing.

 The Rwenzori Mountain peaks and ranges are most definitely to be on the tourist’s to-do list once they chose to visit the Bakonzo homesteads not only experiencing the great Bakonzo cultural Adventure but more so this creates an avenue for mountain Hiking to the peaks of Mountain Stanley, Speke, and Baker mountain Tops all been accessed through the central circuit of Kilembe mines trails.

 The montane vegetation cover that changes in line with the altitudes of the Rwenzori ranges is truly a rare figure of beauty and is uniquely found within the Rwenzori Bakonzo regions these can also be utilized by our Cultural tourists that regularly visit the Bakonzo homes.
 The vegetation may include lobelia, heather, and groundsel, Crip commonly known as everlasting flowers, the garishly colored mosses, and gnarled trees deeped with certain lichens.

 The Bakonzo are amongst the few tribes in Uganda that take their culture so personally and have a thousand rationales to preserve their cultural traditions and norms.
 Balemba is traditional ancient Bakonzo homes, enriched with lots of Bakonzo history that are as well the burial grounds of the Bakonzo early kings where the Bakonzo currently make pilgrims to and sacrifice offerings to the past kings and traditional gods.

 Creator lakes and rivers.